simongog/sdsl-lite/test/README.md

 This directory contains test code for various data structures.
 We used the [googletest][GTEST] framework for testing.

-A call of `make test` will execute all tests.
-If you only want to run a test of a specific component `X` then run
+A call of `make test` in your cmake build directory will execute all tests.
-`make X`,  where X should be in the following list:
+If you only want to run a test of a specific component `X` then run `make X`,  where X should be in the following list:

   * `bits-test` (tests basic bit operations)